parthks/fundars/README.md

 ## Conclusion

 The Permissionless Ecosystem Funding Project is designed to empower users and projects alike.
 By making it easy to earn AO rewards and stake AoETH, we aim to create a vibrant and supportive ecosystem for innovation and growth.
+Visit our facucet to get tAoETH and experience the future of Permissionless Ecosystem Funding now!

 We invite you to join us on this journey and contribute to the success of the projects you are passionate about.
 For more information and to get started, please visit our [platform](https://fundars.vercel.app).